AnChiLuo/RetinaLayerGauge/README.md

 3. Select `RetinaLayerGauge_architecture_v12_Github.groovy`
 4. Run > Run or use Ctrl+R (⌘+R on macOS)
 ### Step 2: Input Image & Options
-1. Select images for each dataset by using <kbd>Browse</kbd> on the pop-up dialog (Fig. 2).
+1. Select images for each dataset using <kbd>Browse</kbd> on the pop-up dialog (Fig. 2).
 2. Choose the stain seperation mode according to the input image.
-3. Enter the estimated nuclear diameter or set it to **0** if you prefer to measure it manually later.
+3. Enter the estimated nuclear diameter or set it to **0** to measure it manually later.
-4. Choose a nuclear dectoin method.
+4. Choose a nuclear dection method.
 5. Set the maximum gap size to bridge, expressed as a multiple of the nuclear diameter.
 6. Enable or disable **Gap refinement**.
 7. Select the centerline detection method.
 8. Verify the image scale if necessary.
-9. Click **OK** to contunue.
+9. Click **OK** to continue.
 10. Set the scale factor if needed (Fig. 2).

 | Input and preprocessing settings | Centerline and scale settings |